Andy-Dickinson/Pytorch_notes/pytorch_notes.md

 logits = model(X)  # internally calls forward() and returns the networks logits (raw output values) as tensor

 """
-Softmax normalizes the logits to a probability distribution over the classes, applied across the class dimension (dim=1).
+Softmax normalises the logits to a probability distribution over the classes, applied across the class dimension (dim=1).

 pred_probab is a tensor the same shape as logits [1,10],